Archieyoung/fastx/README.md

-# Fastx - An ultrafast toolkit manipulation Fasta/q file.
+# Fastx - An ultrafast toolkit for manipulating Fasta/q file.

 ## 作者